-SRINAGAR: Doctors Association Kashmir (DAK) on Wednesday expressed concern over non-availability of swine flu medicines at chemist shops and hospitals in Kashmir.
+Doctors Association Kashmir (DAK) on Wednesday expressed pressing concern over non-availability of swine flu medicines at chemist shops and hospitals in Kashmir.

-President DAK and flu expert Dr Nisar ul Hassan in a statement said lack of medicines to treat swine flu is putting lives of patients at serious risk.
+President DAK and flu expert Dr Nisar ul Hassan said lack of medicines to treat swine flu is putting lives of patients at serious risk.

 “While the drug department had asked pharmacies to maintain adequate stock of Oseltamivir and Zanamivir, two key drugs for swine flu, they are not available in the market,” he said.

-Dr Hassan said in order to have better access to these medicines, the Health Ministry has placed them under schedule H1 of the Drugs and Cosmetics Rules, which means all drug stores can sell them.
-However, the retailers have to sell them against a prescription, he said.
+Dr Hassan said in order to better access these medicines, Union Health Ministry has placed them under schedule H1 of the Drugs and Cosmetics Rules, which means all drug stores can sell them.
+However, the retailers have to sell them against a prescription, he added.

-“Earlier, these drugs belonged to schedule X category that required a special license to stock them.
-One of the main reasons of chemists not keeping these drugs available is lack of awareness about this directive,” he added.
+“Earlier, these drugs belonged to schedule X category that required a special license to stock them.”

-“With the recent government panel recommendations against mass vaccination which will leave many people unprotected, antiviral drugs have become an important line of defence against flu,” he said.
+“With the recent government panel recommendations against mass vaccination which will leave many people unprotected, antiviral drugs have become an important line of defense against flu,” said Dr Hassan

 “As the swine flu virus has undergone a change, it is likely to infect more people.
-The mutated virus is behaving unusually as it is causing deaths in young and healthier people,” Dr Nisar cautioned.
+The mutated virus is behaving unusually as it is causing deaths in young and healthier people,” he cautioned.

-Swine flu has killed 1,714 people this year, six times the deaths recorded last year, with 34,009 cases reported across India so far.
+Swine flu has killed 1,714 people this year, six times the deaths recorded last year, with 34,009 cases reported across the country so far.